 The real payoff of Dutch Belted milk is in the texture and flavor.
 The Cheshire has a more luscious mouthfeel than ever.
 It has the flavors of the grass that the cows enjoy.
 Unfortunately, the Dutch Belted supply is limited and very seasonal.
 By using a blend of milks, John and his crew at the Creamery are able to produce this cheese year round.

 The current batch of wheels we have are moist, young and lively, just like spring should taste.
-Aged since mid-October, the flavor has hints of grapefruit and yogurt with a quick, crisp, clean finish.
+Aged since November, the flavor has hints of grapefruit and yogurt with a quick, crisp, clean finish.